 A taximeter as defined in MID measures the time, the distance (using the output of a distance signal generator not covered by MID) and calculates the fare for a trip based on the applicable tariffs.

-Current taximeters use an embedded architecture, which means taximeters are builtfor-purpose instruments (type P) in the sense of this guide.
-In future it is expected that taximeters will also be manufactured using universal computers (type U).
+Taximeters can use an embedded architecture, which means built-for-purpose instruments (type P) in the sense of this guide or an architecture using universal computers (type U).